sonic-net/SONiC/doc/SONiC_QoS_Mgmt_HLD-1.0.md

 ### 1.2.1 Basic Approach
 QoS deals with the traffic prioritization and scheduling.

-The basic approach is to classify different traffic to different service category, ie. putting traffic to different queues.
+The basic approach is to classify different traffic to different service category, ie. putting traffic to different queues during ingress packet processing.

-In addition defining different queue behavior controls how the traffic is serviced.
+In addition defining different queue behavior controls how the traffic is serviced during egress packet processing.

 ### 1.2.2 Container
 Management container